rjsalvadorr/rise-of-the-raps/readme.md

 - Vince Carter misses the final shot in game 7 of the second round (vs. 76ers).
 This playoffs run becomes the team's deepest run for many years, and the Raps will not surpass this point until the 2015-16 season.
 - The Vancouver Grizzlies move to Memphis, making the Raptors the only NBA team in Canada.
+- Vince Carter is named to the All-NBA Second Team.
+- Antonio Davis plays in the All-Star Game for the first and only time in his career, representing the Raptors alongside Vince Carter.
+- On May 11 th , 2001, Vince Carter sets the franchise record for most points scored in a playoff game, putting up 50 against the Philadelphia 76ers.

 </MainText>